 How it works:

-Prices are based on the length of the workshop but usually range between $45 - $90.
+Prices are based on the length of the workshops, which range between 2 - 4 hours usually.

-Our workshop pricing is kept very low as we hope to make these attainable to a wide range of artists and creatives.
+Our workshop pricing is kept reasonable as we hope to make these attainable to a wide range of artists and creatives.
 We know all too well the realities of an artists income!